 "We're delighted that India’s government has endorsed this idea, and hope their example inspires other governments to do the same,” says Dr Hema Divakar, a Bangalore-based gynaecologist and FIGO Council Member.

 “This is a major step towards a global consensus on the management of hyperglycemia in pregnancy that was achieved at the FIGO World Congress in Rio de Janiero in 2018,” says Dr Moshe Hod, Chairman of FIGO’s Pregnancy and NCD Committee.
-“India, with its 40 million annual deliveries - about 30% of the global total - should be praised as the driving force leading the implementation of the FIGO Global Declaration on Hyperglycemia in Pregnancy.”
+“India, with its roughly 24 million annual deliveries, should be praised as the driving force leading the implementation of the FIGO Global Declaration on Hyperglycemia in Pregnancy.”

 More awareness, more screening